-Opportunity Zones (OZ) investments were created under the recent passage of the Tax Cuts and Jobs Act, and designed to essentially help states jumpstart communities that have historically struggled economically.
-In theory, they have a two prong benefit; help revitalize dilapidated areas and stimulate the economy with development and jobs.
+Opportunity Zones (OZ) investments were created under the recent passage of the Tax Cuts and Jobs Act and essentially, designed to help states jumpstart communities that historically have struggled economically.
+In theory, they have a two-prong benefit; help revitalize dilapidated areas and stimulate the economy with development and jobs.

-If you remember Hurricane Katrina and the devastation it caused in the Gulf States in 2005, the government passed Go Zone legislation that played a major role in helping rebuild and renew areas impacted by the Hurricane.
+If you remember Hurricane Katrina and the devastation it caused in the Gulf States in 2005, the government passed Go Zone legislation that played a major role in helping rebuild areas impacted by the Hurricane.
 The government hopes for the same results with OZ.

 In a nutshell, this tax incentive allows investors to reduce taxable gains and possibly obtain tax-free growth if they re-invest capital gains into real estate within designated Opportunity Zones.
-The strategy can produce incredible benefits, but the window of opportunity is relatively short (especially if you consider the full development cycle), so you won’t want to sit on the sideline very long.
+This strategy can produce incredible benefits, but the window of opportunity is relatively short (especially if you consider the full development cycle), so you won’t want to sit on the sideline for very long.

 The provision provides two stages of tax benefits for those who invest in such a Zone:

-- Tax deferral and incremental step up in basis for funds used to purchase a property in an Opportunity Zone, resulting in partial capital gain exclusion.
+- Tax deferral and incremental step-up in basis for funds used to purchase a property in an Opportunity Zone, resulting in partial capital gain exclusion.

-- Complete capital gain exemption for the new long term investment interest in OZ.
+- Complete capital gain exemption for the new long-term investment interest in OZ.

 HOW: In order to qualify, a taxpayer must invest in an OZ property within 180 days of recognizing a capital gain from the sale or disposition of property for cash.
-The beauty of this legislation is two fold:
+The beauty of this legislation is two-fold:

-- The capital gain can be from the sale of stock, real, or personal property
+- The capital gain can be from the sale of stock, real, or personal property.

 - Only the gain amount needs to be re-invested, not the entire sales proceeds (like a 1031 exchange).
-For example if you sell stock for $200,000 and have a capital gain of $50,000, you only need to invest the $50,000 in OZ property in order to take advantage of the tax incentive.
+For example, if you sell a stock for $200,000 and have a capital gain of $50,000, you only need to invest the $50,000 in OZ property in order to take advantage of the tax incentive.

 - If you hold the OZ investment for 5 years, you qualify for an increased basis of 10% on the deferred gain.
 Another way of saying this is you reduce the taxable gain by 10%.

-- Clay purchased the rental for $250,000 in 2010, and was able to sell the property for $500,000 in February 2018.
+- Clay purchased the rental for $250,000 in 2010 and was able to sell the property for $500,000 in February 2018.
 For simplicity’s sake, let’s say his gain was $250,000.

-- NOTE: Remember, Clay only has to re-invest the capital gain and this could be capital gain on any asset.
+- NOTE: Remember, Clay only has to re-invest the capital gain, and this could be capital gain on any asset.
 It could be capital gain on selling Amazon stock, gain from the sale of a business, or real estate.

 - Within 180 days after the sale, Clay invested the entire $250,000 from the sale into an LLC (taxed as a partnership) with the express purpose of buying, rehabbing and renting multi-family housing units in an Opportunity Zone.

-- Clay is able to defer the gain of $250,000 on the sale his commercial building until 1) he sells the partnership interest, or 2) 12/31/2026.
+- Clay is able to defer the gain of $250,000 on the sale of his commercial building until 1) he sells the partnership interest, or 2) 12/31/2028.

-- Did we mention Clay has been receiving income from the rentals all along as well?
+- Did we mention Clay has been receiving income from the rentals all along, as well?

-Don’t forget to tell your accountant that you invested in a qualified opportunity zone and make sure they are up to speed on the strategy and process.
-Once you make the investment in the land or fund, you will make an election on your personal 1040 tax return for year you would have reported the capital gain.
-In the example above, Clay would make the election on his 2019 return filed sometime during 2020.
-Here are two important ‘takeaways’:
+Don’t forget to tell your accountant that you invested in a qualified opportunity zone, and make sure they are up to speed on the strategy and process.
+Once you make the investment in the land or fund, you will make an election on your personal 1040 tax return for the year you would have reported the capital gain.
+In the example above, Clay would make the election on his 2021 return filed sometime during 2022.
+Here are two important “takeaways”:

 - You need to make the investment now!
 You only have 180 days from the time you incur the capital gain to purchase a property in an OZ or buy into an OZ fund.

-- For now, the capital gain is deferred until December 31, 2026, which means you need to get your 7 years started now to qualify for the partial gain exclusion to the fullest extent possible.
+- For now, the capital gain is deferred until December 31, 2028, which means you need to get your 7 years started now to qualify for the partial gain exclusion to the fullest extent possible.

 * To sign up for Mark’s weekly Free E-Newsletter and receive his Free E-Book “The Top 10 Best Tax Saving Secrets Everyone Should Know” visit www.markjkohler.com.